yinyajun/Details-In-Recommendation/model/DeepWalk/README.md

 Details of DeepWalk, please see paper[1],[2].

-Note that paper[1] construct **unweighted graph** and adopt **standard random walk** where the transition probability of each node is uniform.
+* Note that paper[1] constructs **unweighted graph** and adopts **standard random walk** where the transition probability of each node is uniform.

-According to paper[2], user behaviors could construct **weighted graph**.
+* According to paper[2], user behaviors could construct **weighted graph**.
 Edge weight means occurrence of adjacent items in user behaviors log.
 In addition, **biased random walk** is adopted in this paper.
 The transition probability is depend on outgoing edges' weight instead of  equal probability.

 **This package follows paper[2]'s methods and it could deteriorates to standard Random Walk in  paper[1] easily.**